 The Department of Energy (DOE) and the Federal Energy Regulatory Commission (FERC) have key responsibilities related to the electric utility industry.
 For example, DOE seeks to ensure that the nation’s energy delivery system is secure, resilient, and reliable.
 DOE is also responsible for things like collaborating with the owners and operators of critical infrastructure, identifying vulnerabilities, and helping to mitigate incidents.
-FERC, on the other hand, regulates wholesale electricity markets and is responsible for reviewing and approving mandatory electric reliability standards.
+FERC regulates wholesale electricity markets and is responsible for reviewing and approving mandatory electric reliability standards.

 These and other federal agencies play various roles in addressing challenges facing the electric utility industry.

-- Research and deployment of technologies.
-DOE conducts research and development and provides analytical support for efforts to modernize the electricity grid.
-Deployment of energy storage and solar and other technologies could make electricity grids operate more efficiently and provide other benefits—such as cleaner generation of electricity.
+- Deployment of energy storage and solar and other technologies could make electricity grids operate more efficiently and provide other benefits—such as cleaner generation of electricity.
 However, these technologies also present challenges, such as uncertainty about how they perform over time and in various operating conditions.

-- Addressing cybersecurity risks.
-The federal government has a significant role in addressing cybersecurity risks facing the electricity grid, even though most of the grid is owned and operated by private industry.
+- The federal government has a significant role in addressing cybersecurity risks facing the electricity grid, even though most of the grid is owned and operated by private industry.
 DOE has developed plans to implement a strategy for addressing grid cybersecurity risks, and FERC has approved mandatory grid cybersecurity standards.
-However, DOE and FERC could take additional actions to address some significant cybersecurity risks facing the electricity grid.
+However, both DOE and FERC could improve their efforts in these areas.
+For instance, DOE should ensure the plans it develops to implement the federal cybersecurity strategy more fully address risks to the grid’s distribution systems.

 Hurricane Maria Damaged Power Lines in Puerto Rico in November 2017

-- Owner of infrastructure.
-The federal government owns significant electricity generating capacity and transmission assets, which are managed by four regional power marketing administrations (the Bonneville Power Administration, the Western Area Power Administration, the Southeastern Power Administration, and the Southwestern Power Administration) and the Tennessee Valley Authority (TVA).
-However, these federal entities face operational challenges.
-For example, TVA has faced challenges managing its unfunded pension liabilities and it should take steps to ensure that its pension plan is fully funded.
+- The federal government owns significant electricity generating capacity and transmission assets, which are managed by federal entities like the Tennessee Valley Authority (TVA).
+The TVA has faced challenges managing its unfunded pension liabilities and should take steps to ensure that its pension plan is fully funded.